 The Emphasis in Advanced Manufacturing is available to MEng students in any of four departments in the Faculty (Aerospace, Chemical, Mechanical & Industrial, and Materials Science).
 Students should be able to complete the Emphasis requirements within the requirements of their MEng program.

-Students who complete the requirements of the Emphasis in Advanced Manufacturing will be provided with a certificate of completion.
+Students who complete the requirements of the Emphasis in Advanced Manufacturing will have the Emphasis transcribed on their transcript instead of a certificate.

 MEng students can earn an Emphasis in Advanced Manufacturing by completing four courses, including at least one core course.
 The remaining three courses may be other core courses, or any of the elective courses in either the Manufacturing Management stream or the Manufacturing Engineering stream.
 There is no requirement that the courses be chosen from just one stream.